dyllonj/llm-alignment-framework-v2/README.md

 - Build richer reports by expanding `reports/compliance.py` or connecting the exported JSON to your BI stack.

 ## Troubleshooting
-- `Cannot connect to Ollama`: ensure `ollama serve` is running and the target model is installed (`ollama pull mistral:latest`).
 - `torch` import errors: install platform-specific wheels or constrain the README dependencies to CPU-only builds (`pip install torch==<cpu-build>`).
 - Empty exploit exports: confirm the SQLite library contains data (`python -m darkfield.cli build-library ...`) and inspect with `sqlite3 data/exploits/exploit_library.db '.tables'`.

-## License
-Darkfield is distributed under the MIT License.
-See source headers for details.